Adirockzz95/Piwho/docs/API.rst

 **_create_entry(speakername, filename)**

-Update the speakers.txt for each new audio file.
-Create speakers.txt if not exist.
+| Update the speakers.txt for each new audio file.
+Create
+  speakers.txt if not exist.

-Find speakername in the file, if found, append filename at the end of it otherwise create a new entry.
+| Find speakername in the file, if found, append filename at the
+  end of it otherwise create a new entry.

 **Parameters:**
  * **speakername** (*str*) -- speaker name for training
  * **filename** (*str*) -- filename of audio file.

 **Raises:**

- * **IOError**
+ * IOError

 **_is_good_wave(filename)**

-|  check if wav is in correct format for MARF.
+check if wav is in correct format for MARF.

 **_start_subprocess(commandline)**

-|  Start a subprocess with the given commandline and wait for
+Start a subprocess with the given commandline and wait for termination.
-   termination.

-   :Parameters:
+**Parameters:**
-      **commandline** (*str*) -- commandline string
+ * **commandline** (*str*) -- commandline string

-   :Returns:
+**Returns:**
   output from stdout, stderr

-   :Return_type: list
+**Return type:** list

 **get_recently_added_file()**

- | Return recently added filename from the directory passed in
+ Return recently added filename from the directory passed in constructor.
-   constructor.

-      :Returns:
+**:Returns:**
   directory path of the file

-      :Return type:
+**Return type:**
   string

-      :Raises:
+**Raises:**
   ValueError

    **get_speaker_scores()**